snakex2000/playfab-docs/playfab-docs/demo-game/source-code-and-best-practices.md

 - Inventory

 As a next step, Economy crafting game.
+EconomySearchItems – search catalog for inventory items Economy crafting game

 ## See also

-- Player login / authenticaiton
+- Player login documentation

-In the file use-login.ts at lines 340 – 378
-vanguard-outrider-2/website/src/hooks/use-login.ts at main · PlayFab/vanguard-outrider-2 (github.com)
--	Get title data (API call)
--	EconomySearchItems – search catalog for inventory items
-- Economy crafting game
+- Economy V2 documentation

-Is there anything that won’t run without additional setup? ie Azure subscription